Central Yunnan Water Diversion Project: Background

-Central Yunnan is a dry region of China, where currently only 700 m3 of water is available per capita annually, compared to a 1700 m3 recommended minimum.
+Central Yunnan is a region in China where, currently, only 700 m3 of water is available per capita annually, compared to a 1700 m3 recommended minimum.
 At the same time, Central Yunnan accounts for 68% of Yunnan's GDP.
 The region has suffered from long drought spells, such as a period of 30 months without heavy rains in Kunming.
-Water scarcity has been described as "biggest bottleneck restricting the sustainable development of Central Yunnan."
+Water scarcity has been described as the "biggest bottleneck restricting the sustainable development of Central Yunnan."
 The idea of diverting water from the Jinsha River to Central Yunnan was first proposed by Yunnan's vice-governor Zhang Chong in the 1950s.

 The water diversion project was included in the Thirteenth Five-Year Plan.
 In April 2017, it was approved by the State Council.

 Construction

+Construction was preceded by 16 years of preliminary work involving studying of the water use of the target area and selecting suitable routes.

+Construction commenced on 4 August 2017, with a planned construction time of 8 years.
+The project includes 58 tunnels with a total length of 612 km, 25 inverted siphons, 17 aqueducts, and 15 culverts.
+610 km of the length is in tunnels.

+The construction is divided into six sections: Dali I, Dali II, Chuxiong, Kunming, Yuxi, and Honghe.

-The project will include the world's longest water tunnel, the world's largest underground pump room and largest pump capacity in Asia.
-In addition it deals with challenging geological conditions, due to passing through a number of faults.
-It crosses the four major watersheds of Yunnan: that of the Jinsha River, Mekong, Red River and Nanpan River, as well as crossing the Hengduan Mountains in northwest Yunnan.
+The project will include the world's longest water tunnel, the world's largest underground pump room, and largest pump capacity in Asia.
+In addition, it deals with challenging geological conditions due to passing through a number of faults.
+It crosses the four major watersheds of Yunnan: that of the Jinsha River, Mekong, Red River, and Nanpan River, as well as crossing the Hengduan Mountains in northwest Yunnan.